Will 'Cloud-Only' Cast a Shadow on the Box IPO?

 While Wall Street’s valuation of Box won’t be a mandate on cloud computing, something has changed in the way CIO’s have been looking at Enterprise Sync and Share (EFSS) solutions lately.
 “Cloud only” may be becoming a less and less interesting option.

 Blame last year’s hacks in the consumer sector for causing the C-suite to want to keep its most important files under its own roof or on a private cloud.
 Alan Pelz Sharpe, an analyst at 456 Research said that on premises, public hybrid mix options are becoming increasingly popular.
-He points to EMC Syncplicity as a vendor that has been successful with this model.
+He points to EMC Syncplicity by Axway as a vendor that has been successful with this model.

-And it’s not only that, but from an end user’s perspective, Syncplicity can offer a cloud-only experience regardless of where content is stored, in file shares, Documentum, SharePoint or the cloud.
+And it’s not only that, but from an end user’s perspective, Syncplicity by Axway can offer a cloud-only experience regardless of where content is stored, in file shares, Documentum, SharePoint or the cloud.
 “Users view them through a single pane of glass,” added Patel.

 Box Remains a Believer